ozyurtf/cpu-scheduler/README.md

 The Banker Algorithm looks nice in theory but it is practically **not useful** because

 - prcoesses don't know the maximum number of resources they will need in advance.
 - the number of processes is not fixed.
-We can start with process A, B, and C and then other processes might come or we might end up with removing some processes.
+We can start with process A, B, and C and then other processes might come or some of the existing processes might vanish.
 In those scenarios, Banker Algorithm is not a good solution.
 - resources can vanish.

-We talked about deadlock avoidance which basically means analyzing the resources dynamically and making decisions that won't end up with deadlock.
-We can see this as a more indirect way to prevent deadlocks.
+We talked about deadlock avoidance which basically means analyzing the resources dynamically and trying to make decisions that won't end up with deadlock.
+We can see deadlock avoidance as a more indirect way to prevent deadlocks before they happen.

-But we can also try to prevent the system entering into deadlock directly.
+But we can also try to prevent the system entering into deadlock directly by violating at least one of the conditions of deadlocks.
 And this is called **deadlock prevention**

 # Deadlock Prevention

 We have mentioned about the conditions of the deadlock.
-For a deadlock to happen, all of these conditions should be met simultaneously.
+For a deadlock to happen, all of those conditions were suppposed to be met simultaneously.
 And by violating at least one of these conditions, we can directly prevent the deadlock.

 ## 1) Deadlock Prevention: Attacking the Mutual Exclusion